dmd-program/dmd-100/projects/narrative/discover_focus_words.md

 ## Report in

-1. Take photos or scan your journal pages.
+1. Submit photos or scans of your journal pages to the Studio.
 Make sure that your documentation images are clear and readable.
-Visit the documentation guide for more information.
-2. Post them to the Studio